moemen95/Pytorch-Project-Template/README.md

 Implement your PyTorch projects the smart way.

-A scalable template for PyTorch projects, with examples in Image Segmentation, Object classification, GANs and Reinforcement Learning.
+A **Scalable template** for PyTorch projects, with examples in Image Segmentation, Object classification, GANs and Reinforcement Learning.

+Given the nature of deep learning projects, we do not get the chance to think much about the project structure or the code modularity.
+After working with different deep learning projects and facing problems with files organization and code repetition, we came up with a **modular project structure** to accommodate any PyTorch project.
+We also wanted to provide **a base for different PyTorch models for the community** to build upon.

 This is a joint work between [Hager Rady](https://github.com/hagerrady13/) and [Mo'men AbdelRazek](https://github.com/moemen95)